samforwill/nlp-campaign-messaging/README.md

 LDA uses these term frequencies to search for patterns and group things together into topics it thinks are related.
 It's up to the user to interpret these topics and discern underlying patterns.

-Sorting Marie Glusenkamp Pérez's tweetset into 5 topics created the following key word associations to each topic for MGP:
+Sorting Marie gluesenkamp Pérez's tweetset into 5 topics created the following key word associations to each topic for MGP:

 <img src="images/MGP_LDA.png" alt="MPG LDA" style="border: 2px solid #101010;"/><br/>